This project explores a new design possibility for a prefabricated housing.

 precedents.
 Very important aspect in shaping architecture was tradition and local

-which created in final design.
+identity which created in final design.

 Summing up, my thesis attempts to develop project using the latest design